60-Second Civics: Episode 4288, Susan B. Anthony: Women's History Month, Part 18

-Category: Civics Hits: 3After her trial for having voted in an 1872 election, Susan B. Anthony explained to the judge the implications of her conviction: "My natural rights, my civil rights, my political rights, are all alike ignored.
+Category: Civics Hits: 7After her trial for having voted in an 1872 election, Susan B. Anthony explained to the judge the implications of her conviction: "My natural rights, my civil rights, my political rights, are all alike ignored.
 Robbed of the fundamental privilege of citizenship, I am degraded from the status of a citizen to that of a subject."
 Today, women in Rochester, New York, cover her grave with "I Voted" stickers.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4288.mp3